privacybydesign/irmatube/README.md

 ## Installation

+### Without Docker

 * In the `www` directory:
   * `yarn` or `npm install`
   * `composer install`
 * The `data` directory contains the movies and private and public keys, and should be outside your webserver's webroot.
 Be sure to point to it in your `config.php`, see the included example.
 * Follow the instructions in the `data` and `www/content` folders to install your movies.
+There are already example movies set up in the config file, movies.js and data/videos directory with covers in content/covers.
+You can customize and change these as you wish.
+* Lastly, in the www directory, run a php server (e.g php -S localhost:8080).
+You will also need to run an irma server.

+### With Docker

+You can use the `docker compose up --build` to build and test the project in one go.